If you have had a parentage surprise, you can find helpful resources here.

 Resources

 You are not alone!
-Please explore the following resources to begin accessing a supportive community.
+Please explore the following resources to begin accessing a supportive community, or reach out to me for a consultation.

 Professional Support: